bryanlikescode/hotsauce/scripts/AD scripts/README.md

 # General Walkthrough and tips for securing windows AD
 (Essential tasks and stuff is listed first.
-For general tips, see the last paragraph)
+For general tips, see the last section)

 Before starting, I want to mention that aside from the Windows-specific tips and steps, everything that is discussed here is useful for any machine/position you have on the team.
 And if you end up only taking one